Sanctuary is a name used by multiple musical artists:

-Although the band did not achieve significant mainstream success, Sanctuary has been cited as an influence within the Seattle hard rock and heavy metal scene of the late 1980s and early 1990s, alongside acts such as Mother Love Bone, Alice in Chains, Soundgarden, Queensrÿche, Metal Church, Fifth Angel, TKO, Culprit, Rail, Forced Entry, and Q5.
+Although the band did not achieve significant mainstream success, it has been cited as an influence within the Seattle hard rock and heavy metal scene of the late 1980s and early 1990s, alongside acts such as Mother Love Bone, Alice in Chains, Soundgarden, Queensrÿche, Metal Church, Fifth Angel, TKO, Culprit, Rail, Forced Entry, and Q5.

 2. Sanctuary is an atmospheric electronic music project by Alex Bober.